tgulacsi/oracall/README.md

   must be one of the previously supported types (but not arrays!)
   'Cause of OCI restrictions, these arrays must be indexed from 1.
   * cursors.

+## Tweaks
+If you have a package with mixed content, you can force oracall to ignore them either by

+  * specify command-line flag: `-private pkg.func_to_be_ignored,pkg2.other_private`
+  * or add a comment: `--oracall:private func_to_be_ignored` to the package header.

+The latter can be used to implement two other hacks:

+  1. *rename* a function (if you have a non-oracall-compliant and a replacement, and have to keep both):
+     `--oracall:rename non_compliant => compliant
+  2. *replace* a function's innards with another function getting and receiving xml as CLOB:
+     `--oracall:replace non_compliant_complex => xml_replacement`
+	 and this will create the `non_compliant_complex` function's call type in the protobuf file (so this will look like the original complex function), but will call the `xml_replacement` function with the protobuf serialized to XML, and deserialized from the returned XML.

 ## REF_CURSOR